Batching Location Data on Mobile Devices for Cost and Environmental Savings

 Bandwidth refers to the maximum amount of data that can be transmitted over a network or communication channel in a given amount of time.
 It’s measured in bits per second (bps) or bytes per second (Bps).
 It represents the capacity of a network to transmit data and is influenced by factors such as the network infrastructure, the type of transmission medium, and the amount of traffic on the network.
 If you have a higher bandwidth, that indicates that more data can be transmitted in a shorter period of time, while having lower bandwidth can result in slower data transfer rates and longer transmission times.

-Real-time location updates demand greater data usage and bandwidth.
+Real-time location data demand greater data usage and bandwidth.
 Every year, the average data used per smartphone per month worldwide is increasing.
 In 2021 that average number was 11.4 gigabytes (GB) per month.
 By 2027, that number is expected to increase almost four times reaching 41 GB per smartphone per month globally.
-Currently, a lot of apps use location updates and that number will grow alongside the average data used per smartphone per month globally.
+Currently, a lot of apps use location data and that number will grow alongside the average data used per smartphone per month globally.
 The more apps that use real-time location, the greater the data usage and bandwidth will be.
-Batching location updates can reduce the frequency of data transfers, leading to significant savings in terms of data usage and bandwidth.
+Batching location data can reduce the frequency of data transfers, leading to significant savings in terms of data usage and bandwidth.
 That's why we call it bandwidth optimization.

-2. Saving Costs
+2. Saving costs

 And then there are saving costs.
 Whilst busy watching jets shoot down balloons, Americans spend a lot of money on mobile data.
 According to some blogs and reports, in 2020 the average monthly mobile phone bill in the U.S. was $127.37.
 In 2012, it was $71.
 Despite the whole end-of-the-world thing, 2012 was a simpler time, but a major reason for the increase in cost is that unlimited data plans have become popular.
 Those unlimited data plans are not only expensive for the users but require a lot more work on the mobile network side who are dealing with a lot more data requests.
-Batching location updates can save costs in several ways:
+Batching location data can save costs in several ways:

-1. Reducing data usage: Batching location updates reduces the frequency of data transfers, leading to significant savings in terms of data usage and bandwidth.
+1. Reducing data usage: Batching reduces the frequency of data transfers, leading to significant savings in terms of data usage and bandwidth.
 Fewer data being transmitted means a reduced cost of mobile data usage.

 2. Improved battery life: Yep, given the chance we'll always talk about battery efficiency.
-Batching location updates helps to conserve battery life on mobile devices.
+Batching helps to conserve battery life on mobile devices.
 Reducing the frequency of location updates gives the device’s GPS sensor some rest, leading to less battery drain.

-3. Increased network efficiency: Batching location updates reduces the number of network requests, allowing the network to handle its other tasks more efficiently.
+3. Increased network efficiency: Batching reduces the number of network requests, allowing the network to handle its other tasks more efficiently.
 The result is improved network performance and reduced costs for mobile network operators.

-3. User Adoption and Satisfaction
+3. User adoption and satisfaction

-4. Environmental Conservation
+4. Environmental conservation

 Let’s get straight to the facts:

 According to a report by the IEA, data centers and data transmission networks account for about 1-1.5% of global electricity and use 0.9% of energy-related greenhouse gas emissions.
 Added to that, the digital industry as a whole emits about 4% of the world's greenhouse gasses, and its energy consumption is increasing by nearly 6% per year.
 Whilst in the grand scheme of things the impact of data centers and data transmission networks may not look shocking or concerning, it's larger than what was previously thought or expected.
 That mainly has to do with an increase in data usage through video streaming, cloud gaming, and of course, mobile devices.
 However you want to spin it, data transfers cost energy, and most of the time it’s not environmentally friendly renewable energy either.
-By reducing the frequency of data transfers, batching location updates can help reduce the energy consumption of data centers and minimize their environmental impact.
+By reducing the frequency of data transfers, batching location data can help reduce the energy consumption of data centers and minimize their environmental impact.

 How you like them apples?

-3. Delivery: Including last-mile delivery specifically, delivery services can similarly use batch location updates as it would be used for ride-hailing apps: to track the location of their delivery personnel, and provide more accurate delivery estimates to customers.
+3. Delivery: Including last-mile delivery specifically, delivery services can similarly use batch location data as it would be used for ride-hailing apps: to track the location of their delivery personnel, and provide more accurate delivery estimates to customers.

-4. Asset tracking (Logistics): Companies that need to track the location of their assets, such as shipping containers, can use batch location updates to monitor their location without draining battery life or using excessive data.
+4. Asset tracking (Logistics): Companies that need to track the location of their assets, such as shipping containers, can use batch location data to monitor their location without draining battery life or using excessive data.
 Think about a delivery vehicle that is traveling over large distances.
 You wouldn’t need to know the real-time location of a delivery vehicle when it has to travel over 200km + on a highway.
 It would be an excessive way to track the location of the asset being transported, as it would be a costly and inefficient use of data.
 Therefore, only collecting the locations in batches to ensure the asset is traveling on the expected route is much more efficient.

 Conclusion

-To batch things up, batch location updates have many advantages.
+To batch things up, batch location data have many advantages.
 It can optimize bandwidth, maximize cost savings, contribute to reducing carbon emissions and help the environment.
 It has utility in various sectors and industries, ranging from fitness apps to asset tracking.
 Am I saying it’s the best thing since sliced bread?
 No, that’s such a helpful way to make sandwiches, and I love sandwiches.

 Reuben making sandwiches